 There seem to be so many demands on everyone’s time and energy these days.
 You’re busy, and so are your kids.
 Unfortunately, children aren’t born knowing how to manage time and organize their stuff.
 Kids with learning disabilities (LD) often have an even harder time learning how to get and stay organized and meet deadlines.
-You can help though, by teaching your child strategies that make staying organized easier and by setting a good example.
+You can help, though, by teaching your child strategies that make getting organized easier and by setting a good example.

 - Examine your own opportunities for improvement.
 Your child can probably point out a few, such as frequently misplaced keys or last-minute grocery store runs.

 - Brainstorm possible solutions for both of you.
 Keep solutions simple for the greatest likelihood of success.

 - Agree on strategies, and make a list of any supplies you need to make them work.

 Once you’ve got a plan, try it out for a week or two.
 Enlist your child to give you reminders for your new system, and they’ll be more receptive to your reminders, too.
 After the trial period, review how things are working and make adjustments as necessary.

 Here are some organization strategies to help with common problems among kids with LD.
 Which ones may work for you and your child?

 - Sit down with your child to examine how they spend time.
 Include school, sleep, meals, sports practice, homework time, social activities, religious study, etc. Color in a pie chart or use an hour-by-hour day planner for a visual representation of a typical day.

 - Use the chart to identify bottlenecks or over-scheduling.
 To resolve issues, look for chances to reschedule activities at another time or cut them out altogether.